One of my biggest criticisms of Buddhism is that it often focuses on the mind as the primary source of both experience and suffering.

 Closing Disguised As Opening

-Awakening is really all about opening to experience.
-To be meeting more of it directly as it is.
+Awakening is really about opening to experience; to meeting more of it directly as it is and being able to see, feel and embody this sense of clarity.

-One of my biggest frustrations in life is a ‘closing disguised as an opening’.
+One of my biggest frustrations as a teacher is seeing people teach things that I would describe as ‘a closing disguised as an opening’.